kristian-lange-tw/JATOS_docs_v3/pages/JATOS-with-MySQL.md

 MySQL's binary logs (also called binlogs) serve two purposes: replication and data recovery.
 More can be found in [MySQLs documentation](https://dev.mysql.com/doc/internals/en/binary-log-overview.html#:~:text=The%20binary%20log%20is%20a,14.).

 The problem with binary logs is that they can take up quite some disk space depending on the experiments you run on your JATOS.
+The location of those log files is specified in MySQL's config but on many systems they are under `/var/lib/mysql`.
 If you have a single MySQL instance (and therefore do not use replication) and you do not need MySQL's data recovery (e.g. have a different backup mechanism) than it is safe to deactivate the binary logs.

 ### Via MySQL config